MaxIsOntoSomething/Binance-Bot/README.md

-## Installation and Usage of the Binance Bot
+## Binance Trading Bot

+A Python-based trading bot for Binance that implements a price drop strategy with multiple buy thresholds.

+### Features

+- Multiple price drop thresholds for buying
+- Support for both limit and market orders
+- Automatic order monitoring and balance tracking
+- Real-time balance reports with trade summaries
+- Trading fee calculations and tracking
+- Configurable USDT reserve amount
+- Support for both live and testnet trading
+- Optional Telegram notifications
+- Automatic cancellation of unfilled orders after 8 hours

 ### Prerequisites

 - Python 3.7 or higher
-- A Binance account
+- A Binance account (regular or testnet)
-- A Telegram account for notifications (optional)
+- Telegram bot (optional)
-- Docker (for running the bot in a container)

 ### Installation